 |A student cannot repeat a prior externship placement for academic credit.|

-A student may secure an externship field placement in two ways: (1) the student may apply to and secure a position with a pre-approved externship field placement through the Career Development Office ("CDO") or (2) the student may secure his/her own legal internship and request that it is converted into an externship field placement.
+A student may secure an externship field placement in two ways: (1) the student may apply to and secure a position with a pre-approved externship field placement through the Career Development Office ("CDO") via Symplicity or (2) the student may secure his/her own legal internship and request that it is converted into an externship field placement.
 To make this request, the student will be asked to provide the Externship Program Committee with detailed information about the proposed placement.
 The Externship Program Committee will vet the placement and make a determination.
-Please note that there is no guarantee that a student will receive an offer from a pre-approved externship field placement or that a student's self-secured internship will be converted into an externship field placement.
+Please note that there is no guarantee that a student will receive an offer from a pre-approved externship field placement or that a student's self-secured internship will be approved for conversion into an externship field placement.
 The CDO's goal is to provide students with as many opportunities as possible.

-Students will be notified about the formal launch of each session of the Fall 2018 Externship Program via e-mail (the e-mail will be sent to the e-mail address attached to the student's Symplicity account).
-Students will then be able to bid on pre-approved participating externship field placements by logging onto Symplicity and selecting "OCI, Resume Referral, Direct Contact and Externship Program Schedules" from the top navigation bar.
-A student will then be able to see a list of employers participating in the active session(s) by selecting the appropriate session from the drop-box menu, (externship placements will be specifically identified as such).
+Students will be notified about the formal launch of each session of the Spring 2019 Externship Program via e-mail (the e-mail will be sent to the e-mail address associated to the student's Symplicity account).
+Students will then be able to bid on pre-approved participating externship field placements by logging onto Symplicity and selecting "OCI, Resume Referral, Direct Contact and Externship Program Schedules" from the navigation bar.
+The student will then be able to see a list of employers participating in the active session(s) by selecting the appropriate session from the drop-box menu (externship placements will be specifically identified as such).
 Please note that Symplicity only allows a student to view and bid on employers seeking applications from his/her class year.